 A guide to survive in today's world of automation

-Guide to surviving automation, something we must discuss before it's too late.
+Guide to surviving ai and automation, something we must discuss before it's too late.
 In our last blog, Automation using Robots, we discussed the ways in which you can positively embrace Automation.
 But, embracing it and accepting are two entirely different things.
 While the last blog deals with reasoning for accepting it, embracing and surviving automation will take some effort.
 Surviving the automation age will come with a lot of minor adjustments in the way we perceive and approach the jobs.
 Choosing careers that better suit your passion might help.
 You may read the blog here

 With an increase in the number and availability of HR platforms, the job market has had a shift in terms of recruitment and employee engagement.
 In this digital age, automation is going to bring about a renaissance in terms of the jobs that we offer and new niches, which we explore.
 This guide will help us find out more.